karl-denby/mongo-infra-docker/README.md

 4. `docker compose up -d n1cm n2cm n3cm` this will build three containers with all the tools and dependencies you need.
 It will install and configure the MongoDB Agent (for Cloud Manager) that you downloaded in step 2, and connect it to the group you setup in step 1.
 The container has systemd and behaves like an operating system and is visible in your Cloud Manager project under **Deployment >> Agents >> Servers**.

-5. **Optional: if you need more nodes you can run `docker compose up -d n4cm n5cm n6cm`, they will appear in the same project**
+5. **Optional:** if you need more nodes you can run `docker compose up -d n4cm n5cm n6cm`, they will appear in the same project.
+Each uses about 2.5GB of Memory.

 =======

 - TLS certificates (testing use only) are available, please see [Enable TLS](/ops-manager/docs/tls-for-ops-manager.md)
-- If you do `docker compose up -d squid` a proxy will run on `http://squid.om.internal:3128`

 ---